($898) Cost to ship a car from Chicago, IL to Tampa, FL

 The best Chicago to Tampa car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Chicago to Tampa:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Chicago to Tampa:

 - Best for Real-Time Tracking: Nexus Auto Transport